Health System: Behavioral Health and Recovery Administration (6110P)

 Percent of Outcome and Efficiency Goals and Benchmarks Met

 BHRS has focused on a greater use of data in regular, ongoing, decision making.
 There is a greater awareness of ongoing performance and the desire to improve it.
 BHRS also continues to update data methodologies in order to more accurately reflect performance.
-As a result, we have more confidence in our data.
-We are reviewing programs that have not met their targets and develping improvement plans where appropriate.
+We are reviewing programs that have not met their targets and developing improvement plans where appropriate.

 Percent of Employee Evaluations Completed Annually

-- Make reasonable progress on performance evaluations through the discussion and support of career goals.
+- Make reasonable progress on employee performance evaluations.